hackerb9/ugrep/README.md

 ## Bugs, Misfeatures, and Workarounds

+## Bugs, Misfeatures, and Workarounds

+* The following is not a problem for people who are willing to use vector fonts (truetype, opentype, postscript) that may be antialiased.
+Xterm uses fontconfig for such people.

-* Xterm (as of version 349) seems to be able to only show one font at a time, which means a single font must have all the glyphs you want shown!
-Technically, you can have a second font for "wide" CJK, but that's still not enough.
-The author (hackerb9) currently prefers using the Neep font like so in `~/.Xresources`:
+  Xterm (as of version 369) seems to be able to only show one bitmap font at a time, which means a single font must have all the glyphs you want shown.
+(Yes, you can have a second bitmap font for "wide" CJK, but that's still not enough.)

+  The author (hackerb9) currently prefers using the Neep bitmap font like so in `~/.Xresources`:

       !
 Neep looks nice, has good unicode coverage.
 Requires xfonts-jmk. xterm*vt100.font        :       *neep-medium-r-normal--20*10646*